SCRT-HQ/VaporShell/docs/glossary/New-VSFSxFileSystem.md

 ```

 ### -SecurityGroupIds
-A list of IDs for the security groups that apply to the specified network interfaces created for file system access.
+A list of IDs specifying the security groups to apply to all network interfaces created for file system access.
-These security groups will apply to all network interfaces.
-This list isn't returned in later describe requests.
+This list isn't returned in later requests to describe the file system.

 PrimitiveItemType: String
 Type: List